 |1||E_ERROR||Fatal run-time errors.
 Errors that cannot be recovered from.
 Execution of the script is halted|

-|2||E_WARNING||Non-fatal run-time errors.
+|2||E_WARNING||Run-time warnings (non-fatal errors).
 Execution of the script is not halted|

 |4||E_PARSE||Compile-time parse errors.
 Parse errors should only be generated by the parser|